Harbin Z-20: Design

-The Z-20 is based on the proven 1970s S-70/UH-60 Black Hawk, which China acquired in the 1980s.
+The Z-20 is based on the 1970s S-70/UH-60 Black Hawk, which China acquired in the 1980s.
 Pakistan may also have allowed China to examine wreckage from the US special forces Black Hawk abandoned during the assassination of Osama bin Laden on 1 May 2011.

 The helicopter uses fly-by-wire controls and a five-bladed main rotor; the Black Hawk has four blades.
 The tail-to-fuselage joint frame is more angular than the Black Hawk's, for greater lift, cabin capacity, and endurance.
 The fairings behind the engine exhausts and on the spine are likely for satellite communications or the BeiDou satellite navigation system.
+The Z-20 carries multiple defensive countermeasures, including radar warning receivers (RWR) and missile approach warning system (MAWS), and four chaff and flare launchers mounted for 360-degree coverage.

-The Z-20 is believed to be powered by the domestic WZ-10 turboshaft engine providing 1,700-2,000 shp of power, comparable to the latest iteration of the Black Hawk engine, the GE T700-701D.
+The Z-20 is believed to be powered by the domestic WZ-10 turboshaft engine providing 1600 kW of power, significantly improved from the engines on the S-70-C2 and is slightly more powerful than the latest iteration of the Black Hawk engine, the GE T700-701D.
 The Z-20 also incorporates new technologies that reduce weight and improve lift as well as cutting edge de-icing tech on the rotor-blades.
 These features enable it to conduct operations at altitudes above 4,000 m (13,200 ft).
+The engine has an emergency thrust of 2000 kW.
+Compared to the S-70-C2, the Z-20 has overall improvements to the speed, service ceiling, range, and payload.